loeeeee/immich-in-lxc/README.md

-# Immich in LXC
+# Immich in LXC with Optional CUDA support

 Install Immich in LXC with optional CUDA support.
-This guide should be appliable to any bare-metal installation.
+This guide should be applicable to any bare-metal installation, even the ones with Intel or AMD GPUs.

 ## Introduction